docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 ``` Conditional application: ```svelte

 ``` ## docs/kit/30-advanced/40-service-workers.md # Service Workers in SvelteKit Service workers act as proxy servers for network requests, enabling offline support and faster navigation through precaching. ## Basic Setup SvelteKit automatically registers `src/service-worker.js` (or `src/service-worker/index.js`). ```js // Manual registration (if you disable automatic registration) if ('serviceWorker' in navigator) { addEventListener('load', function () { navigator.serviceWorker.register('./path/to/service-worker.js'); }); } ``` ## Inside the Service Worker Access the `$service-worker` module for paths to assets, build files, and prerendered pages. ```js /// import { build, files, version } from '$service-worker'; // Create a unique cache name for this deployment const CACHE = `cache-${version}`; const ASSETS = [ ...build, // the app itself ...files // everything in `static` ]; self.addEventListener('install', (event) => { // Create a new cache and add all files to it async function addFilesToCache() { const cache = await caches.open(CACHE); await cache.addAll(ASSETS); } event.waitUntil(addFilesToCache()); }); self.addEventListener('activate', (event) => { // Remove previous cached data from disk async function deleteOldCaches() { for (const key of await caches.keys()) { if (key !== CACHE) await caches.delete(key); } } event.waitUntil(deleteOldCaches()); }); self.addEventListener('fetch', (event) => { // ignore POST requests etc if (event.request.method !== 'GET') return; async function respond() { const url = new URL(event.request.url); const cache = await caches.open(CACHE); // `build`/`files` can always be served from the cache if (ASSETS.includes(url.pathname)) { const response = await cache.match(url.pathname); if (response) { return response; } } // for everything else, try the network first, but // fall back to the cache if we're offline try { const response = await fetch(event.request); // if we're offline, fetch can return a value that is not a Response // instead of throwing - and we can't pass this non-Response to respondWith if (!(response instanceof Response)) { throw new Error('invalid response from fetch'); } if (response.status === 200) { cache.put(event.request, response.clone()); } return response; } catch (err) { const response = await cache.match(event.request); if (response) { return response; } // if there's no cache, then just error out throw err; } } event.respondWith(respond()); }); ``` > Be careful with caching - stale data may be worse than unavailable data, and browsers will empty caches if they get too full. ## Development Mode Service workers are bundled for production but not during development.
-Only browsers supporting modules in service workers will work in dev mode. ```js import { dev } from '$app/environment'; navigator.serviceWorker.register('/service-worker.js', { type: dev ? 'module' : 'classic' }); ``` > `build` and `prerendered` are empty arrays during development ## Type Safety ```js /// /// /// /// const sw = /** @type {ServiceWorkerGlobalScope} */ (/** @type {unknown} */ (self)); ``` ## Alternatives - [Vite PWA plugin](https://vite-pwa-org.netlify.app/frameworks/sveltekit.html) for Workbox integration - [MDN Service Worker docs](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) ## docs/kit/30-advanced/50-server-only-modules.md # Server-only modules ## Private environment variables [`$env/static/private`]($env-static-private) and [`$env/dynamic/private`]($env-dynamic-private) can only be imported into server-side modules like `hooks.server.js` or `+page.server.js`. ## Server-only utilities [`$app/server`]($app-server) module with its [`read`]($app-server#read) function can only be imported by server code. ## Your modules Make your modules server-only by: - Adding `.server` to filename: `secrets.server.js` - Placing in `$lib/server`: `$lib/server/secrets.js` ## How it works SvelteKit prevents importing server-only code in public-facing components: ```js /// file: $lib/server/secrets.js export const atlantisCoordinates = [/* redacted */]; ``` ```js /// file: src/routes/utils.js export { atlantisCoordinates } from '$lib/server/secrets.js'; export const add = (a, b) => a + b; ``` ```html /// file: src/routes/+page.svelte ``` This produces an error: ``` Cannot import $lib/server/secrets.js into public-facing code: src/routes/+page.svelte src/routes/utils.js $lib/server/secrets.js ``` Works with dynamic imports too, though with multiple dynamic imports, illegal imports might not be detected on first load during development. > [!NOTE] Import detection is disabled during tests when `process.env.TEST === 'true'`. ## docs/kit/30-advanced/65-snapshots.md # Snapshots Preserve ephemeral DOM state (form inputs, scroll positions) between navigations. ```svelte
+Only browsers supporting modules in service workers will work in dev mode. ```js import { dev } from '$app/environment'; navigator.serviceWorker.register('/service-worker.js', { type: dev ? 'module' : 'classic' }); ``` > `build` and `prerendered` are empty arrays during development ## Type Safety ```js /// /// /// /// const sw = /** @type {ServiceWorkerGlobalScope} */ (/** @type {unknown} */ (self)); ``` ## Alternatives - [Vite PWA plugin](https://vite-pwa-org.netlify.app/frameworks/sveltekit.html) for Workbox integration - [MDN Service Worker docs](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) ## docs/kit/30-advanced/50-server-only-modules.md # Server-only modules ## Private environment variables `$env/static/private` and `$env/dynamic/private` modules can only be imported into server-side modules like `hooks.server.js` or `+page.server.js`. ## Server-only utilities `$app/server` module (containing `read` function for filesystem access) is server-only. ## Your modules Make your modules server-only by: - Adding `.server` to filename: `secrets.server.js` - Placing in `$lib/server`: `$lib/server/secrets.js` ## How it works SvelteKit prevents importing server-only code in public-facing code: ```js /// file: $lib/server/secrets.js export const atlantisCoordinates = [/* redacted */]; ``` ```js /// file: src/routes/utils.js export { atlantisCoordinates } from '$lib/server/secrets.js'; export const add = (a, b) => a + b; ``` ```html /// file: src/routes/+page.svelte ``` This produces an error: ``` Cannot import $lib/server/secrets.js into public-facing code: src/routes/+page.svelte src/routes/utils.js $lib/server/secrets.js ``` Works with dynamic imports too, with one caveat: during development, illegal imports may not be detected on first load if there are multiple dynamic imports in the chain. > Unit testing frameworks don't distinguish between server-only and public-facing code, so illegal import detection is disabled when `process.env.TEST === 'true'`. ## docs/kit/30-advanced/65-snapshots.md # Snapshots Preserve ephemeral DOM state (form inputs, scroll positions) between navigations. ```svelte